kwetopeta/33nano.github.io/Notes.md

 - [ ] Recovering from digital Homelessness
 - creating a self sovereign identity (an identity that you own).
 Dont trust LinkedIn, Facebook, Twitter, Instagram, Kakaotalk, or any centralized platform for that matter.
 - [ ] Techlead the most woke developer
+- [ ] GNU Philosophy review
+- I'm often asked to describe the “advantages” of free software.
+But the word “advantages” is too weak when it comes to freedom.
+Life without freedom is oppression, and that applies to computing as well as every other activity in our lives.
+We must refuse to give the developers of the programs or computing services control over the computing we do.
+This is the right thing to do, forselfish reasons; but not solely for selfish reasons.